Trynes/fix_moodle_cloze_questions/README.md

 # fix_moodle_cloze_questions
 An admin/cli script to fix corrupt Moodle cloze questions

+IMPORTANT: Script is undergoing further work.
+Do not use just yet!

 ----------------------------------------------------------------------------------------------
 DISCLAIMER:
 This is not a Moodle-sanctioned script!
 Moodle.org have nothing to do with this.